dragosnica/sentiment-classifier-semeval/README.md

 Author: Dragoş A Nica (@DragosANica and nica.dragos_alexandru@yahoo.com)

-Coursework #2 for the Natural Language Processing (CS918) module for the MSc Computer Science at The University of Warwick.
+Coursework #2 for the Natural Language Processing (CS918) module for the PGDip Computer Science at The University of Warwick.

 ## How to use the pipeline